 One of the most effective anti-aging targets out there is NAD+, or nicotinamide adenine dinucleotide.
-NAD+ works to mediate the production of the energy our cells need to survive, while fueling the enzymes that will work to repair the DNA damage.
-NAD+ declines rapidly as we get older.
+NAD+ works to mediate the production of the energy our cells need to survive, while fueling the enzymes that work to repair DNA damage.
+However, NAD+ declines rapidly as we get older.
 To help restore our NAD+ levels, we can take supplements of the biochemical precursor referred to as NMN or nicotinamide mononucleotide.
 NMN can be taken orally or in supplement form to raise those NAD+ levels.

 - Recommended dosage amounts

 - NMN side effects that can arise

 NMN is a vital precursing component to NAD+ production, which works mainly to provide our cells with more sufficient levels of energy in order to function properly.
 A lack of cellular energy is a main factor that can speed up the aging process, so this is why NMN is referred to as anti-aging.
 Along with increasing cellular energy in general, check out of the other benefits NMN has to offer.

 NMN has some major benefits that impact our body’s most important systems.

 Heart disease is one of the leading causes of death all over the world, which is why our heart health is so important to protect.
 As we age, our hearts are more prone to irregular rhythms.
 Irregular heartbeats can lead to some pretty serious consequences, including heart failure and even death.
 Once our heart tissue becomes damaged, it’s exceptionally difficult for it to recover due to the fact it is so sensitive.
 Heart tissue that has been damaged will result in scarring, which in many cases can lead to heart dysfunction.
 NMN can work to recover heart function by reducing scarring, as well as rejuvenating the mitochondria by improving heart metabolism and protecting against heart failure.